jarviscanada/jarvis_data_eng_BrandonWong/core_java/grep/README.md

 The second issue can be resolved using `java.util.Stream` which allows parallelized aggregate operations that can distribute the pattern matching to multiple threads.
 This implementation will allow the program to parse through several files at the same time.

 # Test
+Unit testing using **JUnit 4** to test each method in isolation.
+The unit testing layer was implemented under `src/test/` where all data sources are stored under `resources` and where all the actual test cases are written under `java/ca/jrvs/apps`.
+Each test case is written to test a single method in isolation or after all its dependencies have been tested.

 # Deployment
 The application is packaged using **Maven** and containerized using **Docker**.
 We compile the entire program and it's related Apache libraries as a `.jar` file using **Maven** and we containerized using **Docker** to allow the user to run the application without any prior dependencies or installations.